 Jump to Recipe

-The star of this dish is the pork carnitas, pork shoulder that is seasoned and slow-cooked to perfection.
-The pork is first seared to develop a rich, caramelized crust, then braised in a flavorful mix of freshly squeezed orange juice, chicken broth, lime and lemon juices, garlic, and aromatic spices such as ground cumin and chili powder.
-Adding a dried chipotle pepper imparts a subtle smoky heat, while oregano sprigs and a bay leaf enhance the depth of flavor.
-The carnitas are simmered for several hours, making the meat tender and succulent.
-After braising, the pork is finished in a hot oven to achieve a crispy, golden exterior, contrasting the tender meat inside.
+The heart of this dish is the perfectly prepared pork carnitas.
+Seasoned pork shoulder is first seared to develop a rich, caramelized crust, then slowly braised in a flavorful mixture of freshly squeezed orange juice, chicken broth, lime and lemon juices, garlic, and aromatic spices.
+The addition of ground cumin and chili powder creates depth, while a dried chipotle pepper contributes subtle smoky heat that permeates the meat.

 Pork Carnitas with Green Mole and Mashed Potatoes